constantinedc/r-chess-pgn-viewer/README.md

 ##### For chrome

-Your changes should take effect locally as soon as you change the file.
-If they don't, open up the extensions menu in chrome and reload the extension.
+After every change, reload the extension from the extensions menu in chrome (`chrome://extensions/`).

 ##### For firefox